developerJai/Razarpay_payment_gateway_ruby/README.md

 # Razarpay Payment Gateway using rails

-This is the base ruby gem for interacting with the Razorpay API.
-This is primarily meant for users who wish to perform interactions with the Razorpay API programatically.
+This codebase is interacting with the Razorpay API.
+This projects explains how to use Rozerpay Payment Gatewat in our Rails Application.

 ## Required dependencies: